Decoded by Binary Rogue · Frequencies by RadioReference.com

 About Is My City Encrypted?

-Why I Built This
+Why This Exists

 Police radio encryption is accelerating across the United States.
 RTDNA ranks it as the #1 threat to journalism today.
 When a department encrypts its radio, journalists lose real-time access to public safety information, community members can no longer monitor emergencies in their neighborhoods, and a critical layer of government accountability disappears.